json-api/json-api/_format/1.1/index.md

 creating, updating or deleting resources](https://jsonapi.org/format/1.1/#crud).
 However, this is not a strict limitation on their use.

-In the example below, a `self` link is a member of the [top-level][top level] links object that represents a collection of articles.
-In this case, the `rel` member of the link indicates that the client can add an article to this collection.
+In the example below, two links are established.
+A `self` link indicating the URL of the request that generated the current collection of articles and an `add` link indicating the that the client can add an article to this collection.

 ```json
 "links": {